dfelinto/blender-manual/physics/particles/physics.rst

 The initial velocity of particles can be set through different parameters, based on the type of the particle system (see Particle System tab).
-If the particle system type is Emitter or Hair, then the following parameters give the particle an initial velocity in the direction of…
+If the particle system type is Emitter or Hair, then the following parameters give the particle an initial velocity in the direction of...

 Emitter Geometry